pascalbakker/nvim/README.md

 # nvim
-![](screenshot.png)

 My nvim files.
 It has some asethetic updates and tools to make vim more cozy.
+I mostly code in Scala, Java, and Python.

+![](screenshot.png)

-Theme: Gruvbox
+**Theme**: Gruvbox
-Plugin Manager: VimPlug
+**Plugin Manager**: VimPlug

 ## Plugins